National Register of Historic Places

 There will be two rounds of applications for this program.
 Five thousand dollars ($5,000) will be set aside for each round.
 Funds not utilized in Round I will be added to the available funds for Round II.
 If more eligible applications are received in Round I than can be funded, unfunded applications will be held for reconsideration in Round II.
 The schedules for the two rounds are set forth below:

-- Completed applications must be received in the State Historic Preservation Office by 5:00 pm, Monday, April 3, 2017.
+- Completed applications must be received in the State Historic Preservation Office by 5:00 pm on the first Friday in April.

-- All applicants will be notified of the results of the review process by May 5, 2017.
+- All applicants will be notified of the results of the review process in May.

 - Consultant selection and project work can begin upon execution of a contract between the Oklahoma Historical Society, State Historic Preservation Office, and the applicant.

-- Completed applications must be received in the State Historic Preservation Office by 5:00 pm, Monday, June 5, 2017.
+- Completed applications must be received in the State Historic Preservation Office by 5:00 pm on the first Friday in June

-- All applicants will be notified of the results of the review process by July 7, 2017.
+- All applicants will be notified of the results of the review process in July.

 - Consultant selection and project work can begin upon execution of a contract between the Oklahoma Historical Society, State Historic Preservation Office and the applicant.